dotnet/sdk/src/GenAPI/README.md

 # Microsoft.DotNet.GenAPI

-`Microsoft.DotNet.GenAPI` (with its associated drivers `Microsoft.DotNet.GenAPI.Tool`/`Microsoft.DotNet.GenAPI.Task`) generates C# source from a reference assembly.
+`Microsoft.DotNet.GenAPI` (with its command line driver `Microsoft.DotNet.GenAPI.Tool` and MSBuild task `Microsoft.DotNet.GenAPI.Task`) generates C# source from an assembly.
 The generated source contains stub declarations for types and members, where declarations preserve the API contract of the original source.

+`Microsoft.DotNet.GenAPI` loads an assembly and any explicitly defined references, and visits all of its symbols recursively.
+Based symbol accessibility and how it affects the API contract, each visitor will use a `SyntaxGenerator` to reconstruct a `SyntaxNode` for that symbol.
+Following this phase, various `CSharpSyntaxRewriter` implementations will fix up that syntax tree.
+For example, they will add dummy method bodies, flatten simple definitions into a single line, removes `object` from base types, adds the `partial` keyword, and remove generic type arguments.

 ```
 Usage: